-I love working with yeast; yeast breads are probably my favorite thing to make in the kitchen.
+I love working with yeast; yeast breads are my favorite thing to make in the kitchen.
 I love the idea of starting with so few ingredients and ending up with something that looks like it came from a bakery.
-A lot of people find yeast daunting, and if you’re such a person I’d like to think you’re just a good recipe away from figuring it out!
+A lot of people find yeast daunting, and if you’re such a person I’d like to think you’re just a good recipe away from figuring it out.
 It’s a living organism, a fungus actually, not like that’s freaky at all.
+Two things kill yeast, and that’s too much heat or too much salt.
+If you follow the recipe below, just as it’s written, I promise your yeast will live (that is, until you put it in the oven).

 Vermont Oatmeal Maple-Honey Bread